Phillips Carlin: Television

-While still at Mutual Radio, Carlin, who was then the vice president in charge of programming, had conceived the idea for Queen for a Day; it debuted on Mutual on April 30, 1945.
-Carlin became known for daytime programs that featured audience participation, as well as programs like "Queen for a Day" where participants could win big prizes.
-Some of the programs he launched on radio became popular TV shows; some TV critics have credited "Queen for a Day" with being one of the earliest examples of reality TV.
+While still at Mutual radio, Carlin, who was then the vice president in charge of programming, had conceived the idea for Queen for a Day; it debuted on Mutual on April 30, 1945.
+Carlin became known for daytime programs featuring audience participation, as well as programs like Queen for a Day where participants could win big prizes.
+Some of the programs he launched on radio became popular TV shows; some TV critics have credited Queen for a Day with being one of the earliest examples of reality TV.
 After leaving radio in 1949, Carlin established a radio-television consultancy, specializing in program development and syndication.
 He also advised advertising agencies.
 Subsequently, Carlin worked as a television production representative for advertising agencies, where he also produced commercials.

-Final Years
+Final years

 Carlin retired from television in 1964.
 He died at his home in Guilford, Connecticut, after having a heart attack; he was 77.
 He left his wife Claire (née Wilhelm) and their two daughters.